10/25/2019

 Chairman and CEO

-so Ben you know I think if we look over the next couple years the best place to start is the last couple years and you know we did the DOCSIS 3.1 rollout over a two-year period which took our capability from a couple of hundred megabits for customer up to one gate for customer everywhere we operate and there's still more upside out of that infrastructure deployment that we made with DOCSIS 3.1 in terms of both speed and things that we can offer from a product perspective but one of the great things that's coming out of that that we didn't really talk about as we did it was our ability to manage traffic in the network and therefore reduce network investment associated with increased consumption and we've had a regular budget item associated with network consumption in our capital planning and related to the growth and overall average consumption of data per customer and 3.1 has allowed us to manage that in a less capital intensive way so you have that project and if you look at it it was taking a massive speed increase on a legacy infrastructure at a capital cost of about nine dollars per home pass a fairly small investment per home pass with a massive output and that's the fundamental notion behind our 10 gig strategy DOCSIS 4.0 strategy which allows multiple pathways for development depending on how deep you want to take fiber or whether you want to improve your bandwidth in your legacy coaxial network both options are available in that specification to upgrade your network as products evolve and in a way that's very capital efficient and strategic to the assets you've deployed so what do we need to do over the next couple years well we're still you know we just completed DOCSIS 3.1 so we've got a lot of head room inside of the asset at the moment in terms of product but things we're thinking about continuing to do that we're experimenting with we're obviously experimenting with convergence and we've done a bunch of radio and mobile experiments this year testing switching dual-sum technology we've also continued to work on the DOCSIS 4.0 strategy we've talked with gaming companies about putting compute power deeper in the network when you look at our space in them as a result of the compression of electronics through time and as a result of that we are able to stand up high compute low latency networks that are hard to replicate and we think that there's a product development cycle that'll occur there and give us an upside opportunity but you know but the fundamental position we're in at the moment is we still have lots of head room from the last investment cycle we made which was quite efficient we also you know have been launching as i mentioned the product of in-home wi-fi management which allows customers to manage their privacy their security and to know what is connected in their house and and what it's connected to and to be able to manage that in an efficient way for not only privacy but for parental control and all and and and quality of the network itself throughout the home so we're continuing to invest in the the customer experience in the product set itself
+So, Ben, you know, I think if we look over the next couple of years, the best place to start is the last couple of years.
+And, you know, we did the DOCSIS 3.1 rollout over a two-year period, which took our capability from a couple of hundred megabits per customer up to one gig per customer everywhere we operate.
+And there's still more upside out of that infrastructure deployment that we made with DOCSIS 3.1 in terms of both speed and things that we can offer from a product perspective.
+But one of the great things that's coming out of that that we didn't really talk about as we did was our ability to manage traffic in the network and therefore reduce network investment associated with increased And we've had a regular budget item associated with network consumption in our capital planning and related to the growth and overall average consumption of data per customer.
+And 3.1 has allowed us to manage that in a less capital-intensive way.
+So you have that project, and if you look at it, it was – taking a massive speed increase on a legacy infrastructure at a capital cost of about $9 per home pass, a fairly small investment per home pass with a massive output.
+And that's the fundamental notion behind our 10-gig strategy, DOCSIS 4.0 strategy, which allows multiple pathways for development, depending on how deep you want to take fiber or whether you want to improve your bandwidth in your legacy coaxial network.
+Both options are available in that specification to upgrade your network as products evolve in a way that's very capital efficient and strategic to the assets you deployed.
+So what do we need to do over the next couple of years?
+Well, we're still, you know, we just completed DOCSIS 3.1, so we've got a lot of head room inside of the asset at the moment in terms of product.
+But things we're thinking about continuing to do that we're experimenting with, we're obviously experimenting with convergence and we've done a bunch of radio and mobile experiments this year, testing, switching dual SIM technology.
+We've also continued to work on the DOCSIS 4.0 strategy.
+We've talked with gaming companies about putting compute power deeper in the network.
+When you look at our real estate footprint, we have lots of hubs throughout our architecture that have space in them as a result of the compression of electronics through time and As a result of that, we are able to stand up high compute, low latency networks that are hard to replicate.
+And we think that there's a product development cycle that will occur there and give us an upside opportunity.
+But the fundamental position we're in at the moment is we still have lots of headroom from the last investment cycle we made, which was quite efficient.
+We also have been launching, as I mentioned, a product of in-home Wi-Fi management, which allows customers to manage their privacy, their security, and to know what is connected in their house and what it's connected to, and to be able to manage that in an efficient way for not only privacy, but for parental control and quality of the network itself throughout the home. we're continuing to invest in the customer experience in the product set itself.

 speaker